Robert Turner (Bahá'í)

 Robert Chaittle Turner (c.
-October 15, 1855/56 – June 15, 1909) was the first African American Bahá’í and one of the nineteen Disciples of ‘Abdu’l-Bahá.
+October 15, 1855/56 – June 15, 1909) was the first African American Bahá’í and one of the nineteen Disciples of ʻAbdu'l-Bahá.

 Life

 Robert Turner was born on a farm outside of Norfolk, Virginia in the mid-1850s.
 As a teenager, Turner moved to California and worked for the Palace Hotel.

-In 1881 Turner went to work for George Hearst.
+In 1881, Turner went to work for George Hearst.
 Turner's employment with the Hearst family spanned thirty-five years, beginning in the 1870s as George Hearst's valet, followed by his roles as steward and butler.
 In 1891, Turner and his wife, Melissa Turner, attended the funeral of George Hearst in Washington, D.C. at the invitation of Phoebe Hearst.

 Turner first heard of the Bahá’í Faith from early American Bahá’í Lua Getsinger when she visited Phoebe Hearst in California in 1898.
 Turner listened to Lua while serving tea and remained to hear the talk she gave.
 Both Hearst and Turner became Bahá’ís in the summer of 1898.